Beth El Synagogue (São Paulo): Present day

+The synagogue is only open during the High Holidays (Rosh Hashana and Yom Kippur) or for scheduled visits.
+The synagogue offers a number of educational programs, including Hebrew classes, Bar and Bat Mitzvah preparation, meditation, marriage classes, and introduction to Judaism classes.

 Rabbi Uri Lam became Rabbi for Beth-El in 2019, after years of experience with other liberal Jewish congregations.
 Born in São Paulo, Lam began as a liturgical and choir singer before moving into the rabbinate, serving as the leader of the Jewish community in Campinas, in the late 1990s.

-In addition to Rabbi Lam, the synagogue is run by Iehuda Gitelman, with Marcio Bezen and Fortuna providing vocals under the direction of maestro Daniel Szafran.

-Humanitarian work

 In May 2016, the synagogue held an event with local NGO Migraflix, Talal al-Tinawi and other Syrian refugees with the aim of increasing social inclusion among refugees in the community.
 A performance by the band Mazeej, formed by Muslims, Jews and Christians, was one of the highlights of the evening, and a lawyer was on-site to help refugees with their processing documents.

-Education

-The synagogue offers a number of educational programs, including Hebrew classes, Bar and Bat Mitzvah preparation, meditation, marriage classes, and introduction to Judaism classes.